-CSCA is an iconic New England landmark, and for more than 40 years has been highly acclaimed among the nation’s premier culinary schools.
+CSCA is an iconic New England landmark, and for 45 years has been highly acclaimed among the nation’s premier culinary schools.
 Here, students gain the essential knowledge and foundational skills a great culinary education demands – classic fundamentals of cooking and baking, history and influences of the world’s greatest cuisines, techniques for mastering common and exotic ingredients, and more.

 Our Culinary Adventure

 Cambridge School of Culinary Arts was founded in 1974 by Chef Roberta Dowling and her husband William.
 Roberta was a graduate of Madeleine Kaman’s Modern Gourmet cooking school.
 She began teaching people how to cook from her home in 1974, and in 1980 began developing CSCA’s curriculum for serious students aspiring to work in the food industry in the greater Boston area and beyond.

 Roberta celebrated the 30th anniversary of Cambridge School of Culinary Arts in 2004 and was presented with a commendation from The Commonwealth of Massachusetts, recognizing CSCA for 30 years of teaching and inspiring future chefs.
 She was a friend, a cheerleader, and an advocate for adults transitioning careers into the culinary and pastry arts.